marshmallow-code/webargs/docs/quickstart.rst

 --------------

 Each parser has a default error handling method.
-To override the error handling callback, write a function that receives an error, the request, and the `marshmallow.Schema` instance.
+To override the error handling callback, write a function that receives an error, the request, the `marshmallow.Schema` instance, status code, and headers.
 Then decorate that function with :func:`Parser.error_handler <webargs.core.Parser.error_handler>`.

 .. code-block:: python